dejain4/terra-te-stack/README.md

 # terra-te-stack
-Building and Securing Infrastructure-as-Code using Three-Tier Architecture
+Building and Securing Infrastructure-as-Code on DigitalOcean Cloud with Terraform, utilizing Three-Tier Architecture

 ## Description:
 The terra-te-stack project is a comprehensive implementation of Infrastructure-as-Code (IaC) using Terraform, aimed at building and securing a three-tier architecture.
 This repository provides a standardized and efficient approach to deploy and manage the infrastructure required for modern web applications.